henok/hg-bell-challenge-2/README.md

-# Henok Ghebrezghi - Bell Technical Interview Question 2
+# H.G - Bell Challenge 2

 This is a simple mobile application that contains a single activity.